Home Care Instructions

 Clear Correct Treatment

-Wearing the Starter Aligners will help you get used to wearing the aligners for at least 22 hours a day, and you will become more comfortable (and compliant) when the time comes to wear aligners.
+With your first set of aligners, you will need to get used to wearing the aligners for at least 22 hours a day.
 This will help you achieve the best result at the end of treatment.
 You will also get used to cleaning the aligners, taking them in and out of your mouth, and any “lisp” or foreign feelings that are associated with wearing any orthodontic device.
 You should feel slight pressure due to the retention of these aligners.
 The pressure felt may also be the beginning of the teeth preparing to be treated, thus speeding up the tooth movements with later aligners.
-The starter aligners are acting as a retainer and are keeping your teeth in place, so that the Phase One aligners will fit.
-If the starter aligners do not fit, and the treatment set up has already been approved, a revision is needed and new impressions will be taken.

 A patient undergoing treatment with ClearCorrect is instructed to wear the aligners 22 hours a day.
 COMPLIANCE IS THE KEY TO SUCCESS!
 They are removed when eating or drinking and to brush and floss your teeth.
 The patient sees the providing dentist every six weeks and is given two sets of aligners at a time.
 Each set is worn for three weeks and the patient is instructed when to change to the next aligner.
 The patient typically feels significant pressure when starting a new aligner and the pressure gradually subsides as the aligner is worn over the three-week span.
 When treatment is completed, the patient is given the final set of aligners to be worn as retainers.
 Retainers are recommended to be worn for the remainder of the patient’s life, usually at night time, to help maintain the final result of treatment.
 The retainers can be easily replaced if worn out or lost, for a nominal fee.